loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-another benefit : details page just another lego piece

 @= "at equals" signals that we use Expression Language syntax

-_context is a Twig variable which contains all ... twig "variables"
+_context is the native Twig associative array that contains all the variables available in the current template.

-=> TODO : find out more !!!!!!!!!!!
 -->

 ---